-As well as widespread pain, people with fibromyalgia may also have:
+As well as widespread pain and the symptoms mentioned above, people with fibromyalgia may also have:

-One of the main reasons it’s not clear how many people are affected is because fibromyalgia can be a difficult condition to diagnose.
-There’s no specific test for the condition, and the symptoms can be similar to a number of other conditions.
+Fibromyalgia can be a difficult condition to diagnose as there is no specific test for the condition, and the symptoms can be similar to a number of other conditions.

 Although there’s currently no cure for fibromyalgia, there are treatments to help relieve some of the symptoms and make the condition easier to live with.